ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 ### Technical Validation ✅

 Several carefully incorporated features in the methods described in the Methods Section ensure the high-technical quality of the 3W Dataset 2.0.0.
-The main ones are as follows:
+The most relevant are the following:

-* In the real instances: maintenance of real data characteristics, labeling by experts, and validation by expert committee;
+* In the real instances: preservation of real data characteristics, labeling by experts, and validation by expert committee;
 * In the simulated instances: simulation models calibrated by experts, and systematized labeling;
 * In the hand-drawn instances: hand-drawn graphs by experts, and systematized labeling.